MusicLang/maidi/README.md

 So here we are, providing a simple and efficient way to manipulate midi files and integrate with music AI models.
 In a few lines of code you will be able to parse, analyze and generate midi files with the best music AI models available.

-Here is where M(ai)di shines:
+**Here is where M(ai)di shines:**

 - **Midi Files Manipulation**: Load, save, edit, merge and analyze midi files with ease.
 - **Music AI Models Integration**: Integrate with the best music AI models and APIs to generate music.
 - **Automatic MIDI tagging**: Get the chords, tempo, time signature, and many other musical features for each bar/instrument of the midi file.

 *Disclaimer : We really focus on processing midi files and model inference calls.
-We don't focus on audio features neither model training, neither tokenization.*
+We don't implement audio features, neither model training, neither tokenization.*

 Getting Started
 ===============